 - 1911 – 2nd April (RG14)

-Please note: Prefix codes are included within this list.
+Prefix codes are included within this list.
 These codes will be needed if you intend to personally visit archives to view these records.

-Tips on Using UK Census Records
+Tips on Using These Records

 There is a lot of information that you can learn from the UK census records.
 I hope that the following tips will help you to get the most from this particular source of information.

 The transcriber may have made an error when deciphering these records and so you may have difficulty finding your ancestor on one database but easily find them on another.

 Tips on using the UK census records: